Scalable Multi-Agent Reinforcement Learning for Warehouse Logistics with Robotic and Human Co-Workers: CONCLUSION

 \subsubsection{Observation space}

-The availability of communication links between workers and the central servers affords a high degree of flexibility in modelling the information observed by agents.
-We aim to provide both classes of agents with sufficient information to make optimal decisions whilst pruning out unnecessary variables.
-Picker and AGV observations are defined in \Cref{eq:pick_obs} and \Cref{eq:agv_obs} with $\oplus$ denoting the concatenation operator.
-Pickers and AGVs observe the current and target locations of all agents, denoted $l_{c}^i \in L$ and $l_t^i \in L$ for agent $i$.
-Additionally, AGVs only observe their own order while pickers observe all orders.
+The Manager, picker and AGV observations are defined in \Cref{eq:manager_obs,eq:pick_obs,eq:agv_obs}, respectively, with $\oplus$ denoting the concatenation operator:

+The manager, pickers and AGVs observe the current and target locations of all agents, denoted $l_{c}^i \in L$ and $l_t^i \in L$ for agent $i$.
+Additionally, the manager and pickers observe all orders $z^v, v \in V$ while AGVs only observe their own order.